- •

 Cabins on board

-Is cabin booking available from Naples (All Ports) to Palermo?
+Is cabin booking available from Naples to Palermo?

-Yes, you can book a cabin on the FORZA, GNV AURIGA, GNV BLU, GNV POLARIS, GNV SIRIO, SANSOVINO, SPLENDID ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Palermo.
+Yes, you can book a cabin on the EXCELSIOR, GNV Auriga, GNV Aurora, GNV BLU, GNV POLARIS, GNV Sirio, LA SUPREMA, MV CRUISE AUSONIA, Splendid, fantastic., gnv orion, gnv virgo ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Palermo.
 Options may include private and shared cabins.
 Book early to secure your preferred spot.

 Bringing your pet on the ferry

-Pets are welcome on ferries between Naples (All Ports) and Palermo, but rules differ by company.
+Pets are welcome on ferries between Naples and Palermo, but rules differ by company.
 General guidelines:

 - Pets over 10 kg go in onboard kennels, while smaller ones (under 10 kg) can travel in a pet carrier.